tshepang/blog/content/computing/Sony Vaio Pro 13 (SVP13212SGBI).rst

   dragging.
 It's a hit-and-miss affair... you have to press quite hard, and that makes precise control challenging.

+* The flexibility of the body results in keyboard marks on the screen.

 * The worst problem, however, is the flexibility of at the bottom of the touchpad.
 Too often the touchpad fails to respond because I've put the thing at the wrong angle...
 I mostly use my laptop in bed.